 You should check your assessment criteria as you prepare your assessment task as it contains clues about what you should be doing. (i.e. Things like 'Demonstrate your independent research skills', and 'Present your argument')

 If you are unsure about what the assessment criteria means ask your teacher or subject coordinator for more information.
-Or, consult with an academic writing expert through the Learning Co-Op.
+Or, take a look at the academic writing resources available through the Learning Co-Op.

 Refer to your Subject Outline to identify which style of referencing you need to use for your assessment tasks.
 The style you need to use may vary from subject to subject.